 Don’t get confused because you have another area called nagari saribu rumah gadang (the thousand Gadang house village) in Koto Baru village in Sungai Pagu subdistrict (Kecamatan Sungai Pagu), part of South Solok subdistrict (Kabupaten Solok Selatan).
 This is two hours away from Solok city on the road towards Kerinci.

-Bukittinggi stands on one hill of Sianok Canyon [Ngarai Sianok].
+Bukittinggi stands on one flank of Sianok Canyon [Ngarai Sianok].
 This is a natural canyon about 100m high surrounding a 15km long valley.
 I visited the so-called panorama park in 2016 and found the view to be average.
 By 2018 the entrance ticket has hiked fourfold and now reaches 20’000Rp (it includes a visit to nearby caves built by the Japanese during the war).

 Another popular touristic attraction is the so-called Great Wall of Koto Gadang [Tembok Koto Gadang] which is a kind of wall like the Chinese Great Wall but on a much smaller scale.
 I don’t even know where is the entrance exactly.